 Students will investigate the task set by the exam board.
-Within this task they have the opportunity to explore, research, design and manufacture a high quality prototype.
-Students will be expected to produce a detailed and high quality portfolio alongside this prototype.
-Students will be encouraged to use a variety of design tools including modelling, Computer Aided Design (CAD) and freehand sketching and rendering.
-Testing and evaluation of their final product will also form an important part of their portfolio.
+Within this task they have the opportunity to work with a chosen client to explore, research, design and manufacture a high quality prototype.
+Students will be expected to produce a detailed and high quality 20 page portfolio alongside this prototype.
+Students will be encouraged to us a variety of design tools including modelling, Computer Aided Design (CAD) and freehand sketching and rendering.
+Testing and evaluation of their final product will also form an essential part of their portfolio.